terminal-nerds/website/CONTRIBUTING.md

      }
     ```

-1. **Make your commit messages descriptive and ordered.**\
-   Don't be afraid to edit the commit history during the Pull Request.
-   Please ensure it's explaining pretty straightforward with what's going on
-   and the changes it relates to.

-    - It is preferable to see changes be split into **small commits**, so they
-      explain step by step.
-Quantity is not essential, but the quality of
-      communication and educating/informing contributors will help a lot.

 1. **Organize imported modules in the code.**\
    This way, we can visually see which modules are ours from this project and
-   which one has been imported from `node_modules` or Node.js packages /
+   which one has been imported from `node_modules/` or Node.js built-in modules.
-   built-in modules.

 [the article about the naming convention best practices]: https://javascript.plainenglish.io/javascript-naming-convention-best-practices-b2065694b7d